Brainiac (character): Return

 Brainiac successfully steals Metropolis, and prepares to fire a missile that will destroy the Sun and the Earth itself.
 Supergirl ends up captured along with the rest of Metropolis, but Superman breaks out of his restraints again and frees her.
 Supergirl stops the missile, while Superman battles Brainiac.
 Brainiac appears to have the advantage in physical combat yet again, but Superman knocks Brainiac out of his ship and into a swamp, where Brainiac is overwhelmed by the microscopic organisms covering his body.
 Superman uses this distraction to defeat Brainiac.
 While Superman frees the cities of Metropolis and Kandor, the villain launches a missile to the Kent farm in an act of spite.
 The farm is destroyed, and Jonathan Kent suffers a fatal heart attack because of it.
 Brainiac is brought to a top-secret military base, where the imprisoned Lex Luthor is assigned to discover his secrets.
 Luthor eventually manages to use Brainiac's connection to his ship to kill the soldiers assigned to watch him.
 Brainiac manages to free himself from Luthor's control, forcing him on board the ship, and the two make their escape.

-Notably, upon learning of Brainiac's modus operandi of destroying planets by destabilizing nearby stars when he is done collecting cities and knowledge from said planets, Superman openly speculates that Brainiac destroyed Krypton, which was destroyed when its sun went nova soon after Brainiac abducted Kandor and Argo.
+Notably, upon learning of Brainiac's modus operandi of destroying planets by destabilizing nearby stars when he is done collecting cities and knowledge from said planets, Superman openly speculates that Brainiac destroyed Krypton, which was destroyed when its sun went nova soon after Brainiac abducted Kandor and Argo City.
 He also asks the alien what he did to Krypton's sun.
-Brainiac ignores the query, neither confirming or denying his responsibility, though he does heavily imply it ("In fifty-seven minutes, my solar aggressor will reach your sun.
-It will flare up, and the Earth will be incinerated.
-Just like Krypton.").
+Brainiac ignores the query, neither confirming or denying his responsibility, though he does heavily imply it.
 Superman still believes Brainiac had a part in Krypton's destruction after the end of this story arc.